 Blonde is sometimes the name used for the “unrefined” version, which technically is just less refined.

 Many in the media say it’s a source of vitamin C, and minerals like potassium, phosphorous, magnesium, and calcium.
-Claiming any of those is a major exaggeration.
+Claiming any of those is highly misleading.

 So yes, you can truthfully say there are vitamins in coconut palm sugar, in the same way you can say there are vitamins in McDonald’s fries.
-Both offer them, but only in trace amounts.
+Both offer some, but not much!